 Yes.
 Applicants must have taken the GREs within the past 5 years.
 We generally like to see scores in the top 50% percentile; however, the GRE score by itself is not sufficient to gain admission to the program or to deny entry.

-The International Programs Office offers a number of International student Tuition Waiver awards to international graduate students.
+The International Programs Office offers a number of International student tuition credit awards to international graduate students.
 New students must be nominated by their academic department.
-Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and waiver of tuition and some fees.
+Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and tuition credit.

-The primary form of financial assistance offered by the Community Health Education program comes in the form of employment as Teaching Assistants and Research Assistants.
-Generally, students are awarded a stipend and tuition and fee waivers, including out-of-state tuition, in addition to health and childcare benefits.
+The primary form of financial assistance offered by the Health Policy and Management program comes in the form of employment as Teaching Assistants and Research Assistants.
+Generally, students are awarded a stipend and tuition credit, in addition to health and childcare benefits.